 I grew up on the Gulf Coast of Florida a wastrel and beach bum for most of my early life.
 It was fun.
 It wasn't until I moved to Gainesville and met my wife that I realized I had to do something more with my life.
 I looked to blacksmithing because I had a pretty solid fascination with all things sharp.
 I was always reading while growing up, and I was most often drawn to tales with axes, swords, and danger.
 Whether it was fictional accounts of Conan's derring-do or historical depictions of the Battle at Hadrian’s Wall, I read it faster than my parents could supply me with new books.

-I've been seriously smithing for about six years now, and making blades for three.
+I've been seriously smithing since 2010.
 I started with a two week summer course at the Penland School of Crafts.
 Afterwards, I was apprenticed to Yaw Owusu Shangofemi, a blacksmith of many years, and really learned from him the arts of tending a coal forge.

 One day my buddy, Danny Lore, asked if I had ever made a knife.
 I told him I hadn't, but if he came over we would make one together.
 He did, so we did, and now we both make some of the best knives in town.
-I have steadily trained myself in bladesmithing, with much help from the internet and from fellow smiths in the area.
+I have steadily trained myself in bladesmithing, with much help from the Florida Artists Blacksmith Association and from fellow smiths in the area.

 I try to pass on my knowledge to others keen to learn.
 By offering workshops I provide people interested in the Craft a place to learn and play with hot steel, whether they plan on making knives, constructing architectural elements, or crafting sculptures.